Court of Protection Solicitors

 Barcan+Kirby’s Court of Protection expertise

 Our Court of Protection department is led by Tom Sharkey, a Law Society accredited practitioner in Mental Capacity (Welfare), reflecting our specialist skills in supporting vulnerable people.
-The team includes trained Dementia Friends, as well as members of Solicitors for the Elderly and the Society of Trust and Estate Practitioners (STEP).
+The team includes trained Dementia Friends, as well as members of Lifetime Lawyers and the Society of Trust and Estate Practitioners (STEP).

 Our Court of Protection lawyers are highly experienced in supporting vulnerable people and their loved ones.
 We can help to ensure your loved one’s needs are met, providing compassionate, practical support to make dealing with these challenging and sensitive issues as straightforward as possible.